The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-Since people, businesses, wildlife, and natural lands all need adequate water, the Commonwealth must follow sustainable water policy guidelines to support ecological needs while meeting the requirements of regional economic growth, supporting high-quality jobs, increasing housing affordability, enhancing tourism, and maintaining a high quality of life that includes recreational opportunities and vital habitats.
+Since people, businesses, wildlife, and natural lands all need adequate water, the Commonwealth must follow sustainable water policy guidelines to support ecological needs while:

 The Executive Office of Energy and Environmental Affairs addresses this challenge in the 2004 Water Policy that both promotes wise management and efficient use of our water resources and provides a framework of principles, goals, and actions for managing water in Massachusetts.

-The Massachusetts Water Policy, released in October 2004, was developed over a six-month period after extensive discussion with a task force that included representatives from environmental groups, industry, public works, local, state and federal government.
+The Massachusetts Water Policy was developed after extensive discussion with a task force that included representatives from environmental groups, industry, public works, local, state and federal government.
 The Task Force conducted focused discussions on key water-related issues that face Massachusetts and recommended a process for protecting water resources.
-The Policy recommends an effective partnership with local and regional stakeholders, protection of critical water resources, and streamlining specific regulatory and permitting processes.
+The Policy recommends:

 In brief, the Policy makes the following ten major recommendations: